gepetobio/100-days-of-code/r1-log.md

 ### R1D9
 Today I studied React, built some components and learned some new tricks.
 Started reading the book `Functional-Light Javascript` and kept working on a second Portfolio page on a hangout session.

+### R1D10
+Today I started my Random Quote Machine app... scrapped the jQuery version and now I'm transforming it in a React app.
+Worked more on markup and styles.
+No functionality available for now.
+Also studied Functional Programming (Functors and Monads).
+Exchanged some ideas with @Isaac_Sogunro on an app he's working on and kept working on a Portfolio page to help @artoo_O with HTML and CSS.
+No public hangout session today though :-(